 - Anxiety and/or depression

-So now that we know the symptoms of post-concussion syndrome, it is time to look at the different ways you can treat it.
+Now that you understand the causes and symptoms of post-concussion syndrome, it is time to look at the different ways you can treat it.

 Treating Post-Concussion Syndrome

-Because there is no central cause behind the condition, there unfortunately is no such thing as a “one size fits all” post-concussion syndrome treatment.
-Instead, the key to treating post-concussion syndrome is to focus on the symptoms.
+Unfortunately, there is no “one-size-fits-all” post-concussion syndrome treatment.
+Instead, the key to treating the syndrome is to focus on the symptoms.

-The following treatments are a few therapies that engage neuroplasticity to address some of the symptoms of post-concussion syndrome.
+The following are a few therapies that address some of the symptoms of post-concussion syndrome.

 1. Vestibular Therapy

-You can use vestibular rehabilitation therapy to help treat some balancing issues common in post-concussion syndrome.
-These exercises involve specialized head movements with the goal of stimulating and retraining the vestibular system. (i.e. the system that controls your balance)
+Vestibular rehabilitation therapy can help treat balance issues caused by post-concussion syndrome.
+These exercises involve specialized head movements with the goal of stimulating and retraining the vestibular system.

-Customized vestibular therapy has been shown to be more effective than generic exercises in treating dizziness and balance issues.
-While it is best to tailor exercises to fit your specific needs, here are a few sample exercises you can try:
+Customized vestibular therapy has proved more effective than generic exercises in treating dizziness and balance issues.
+The following are a few sample exercises you can try:

 (Note: Please make sure you are in a safe environment before starting any of these exercises)